kammitama5/kammitama5.github.io/_posts/2018-6-10-Sunday-June-10th.md

   haven't heard back from them.
 I'm going to give said person the benefit of the doubt and stay positive.
 - So pretty much frustration all around.
 I guess part of it is my impatience and frustration that a lot of things are just *out of my control*.
 That stresses me out a bit.

+## You need to understand
+- This is hereditary.
+My parents are *planners*.
+They need to know (mostly) how things will pan out.
+So it's in my blood to at least have a decent idea of how things will work.
+My dad will blow a blood vessel if someone is half an hour late, and my mom will sigh emphatically if someone is highly disorganized.
+My brother is worse.
+  He will say nothing, but he will be panicking (and dying) inside if someone is a disorganized mess.
+We don't like loose-ends or loose-ends people, and one of our peeves is when people don't follow through.

 ## Otherwise
 - I guess I just have to keep pushing.
 I really do like Haskell, and Rust has been treating me well, also.